Real Estate Photo Editing: How Polarizing Filters Can Make a Big Difference

 3. Sharpening the image

 The split tone technique allows you to help distinguish the warmer shades from the colder ones, but to be able to further draw that fine line, you will need to sharpen your image.
-Real estate photo editing offers sliders to further clarify the entire image, and such is what you want to incrementally adjust to avoid distorting and adding unnecessary noise to the photo.
+Enhancing real estate images offers sliders to further clarify the entire image, and such is what you want to incrementally adjust to avoid distorting and adding unnecessary noise to the photo.

 4. Background darkening